-6. The USB console will prompt you to log in.
+5. The serial console will prompt you to log in.
 Press Enter and select admin or user.
 Use the down arrow key on your keyboard to select the Password field and enter a password if desired.
 This password will be required to access any of the consoles (web, serial, Telnet).
+If you do not wish to create a password, leave the Password field blank and press Enter.